User guide#

 ]

-The job result also contains metadata on the execution, including timestamps of the various steps of processing the
+Another piece of useful metadata are the timestamps of the various steps of processing the job.
+The

 .
 The job processing has three steps,